 - The Long Dread - The Black Age, an age where Aith'na vanished from the sky and left the world in perpetual darkness.
 This event marked the rise of the Slender Crown.

 - Ohr - Ohr and Ayotha can be used interchangably to describe the land or the planet.
-Ohr means 'light' and is the elven term for the planet.
-Where as Ayotha is the general term.
+Ohr means 'light' and is the Elden term for the planet.